picosh/docs/posts/getting-started.md

 keywords: [pico, getting, started]
 ---

-All of our managed services are connected via our main pico.sh SSH service.
-So in order to be granted access you will need to first create an account.
+All of our managed services are connected by our main pico.sh SSH service.
+So in order to be granted access you will need to create an account.

 # Create your account with Public-Key Cryptography